 - Bath Salts – these are known as synthetic stimulants with unregulated strength and content.
 They are known to invoke a dangerous response in users, especially after reports of the synthetic stimulant Flakka causing addicts to cause harm to others during binges.

 Evidence-Based Approach for Synthetic Drug Rehab

 Clients who come to New Objectives for synthetic drug addiction treatment will work with our professional staff in a thorough assessment process to determine individual needs.
+Staff at New Objectives will assess if synthetic drug use requires medical detox for health and safety reasons.
+New Objectives will provide a qualified referral for a detox with qualified staff.
 Our process group therapy sessions, which sometimes include family members, offer mutual support in recovery and help clients in their communication and social skills.
 Some groups are gender-specific, giving participants a chance to discuss issues such as sexuality and self-image in a trusting environment.
 Other therapies include cognitive behavioral therapy and dialectic behavioral therapy, which provide the tools for discovering the underlying issues of synthetic drug addiction.
 As clients reach goals they have established in their individual recovery plans, they move on to recreational and elective therapies, such as art therapy, yoga, fitness training, nature hikes, backpacking, music therapy and nutrition education.
 All of our synthetic drug addiction treatment programs put the needs of the client first, with the intention of providing tools for healthy sober living without relapse.

 Are you or a loved one struggling with synthetic drug abuse?